Safe and supported play

 But supported playgroups don’t only benefit children.
 They can also provide parents who may be struggling with access to support in a friendly, non-judgemental environment.

-Our Play2Learn program is the largest of our Early Childhood Care and Development programs in Australia and has been running for more than 30 years.
+54 reasons, the name Save the Children’s work here in Australia is delivered under, provides the Play2Learn program - the largest of our Early Childhood Care and Development programs in Australia and has been running for more than 30 years.
 We currently run more than 200 Play2Learn groups for children and parents living in remote and disadvantaged communities across Australia.

 Approximately 10,000 children under six and their parents take part in our Play2Learn program every year.
 Run by our trained early childhood staff, the free playgroups help young children learn to play, socialise, establish routine and prepare for school.